Dasonk/timestamp/README.md

 # timestamp

+Note: timestamp hasn't been updated in a while (not that it particularly needs to be).
+If you're looking for something that is currently being updated and has more features you might consider the ['prompt'](https://github.com/ThinkRstat/prompt) package which provides more options to add to your prompt (time stamps being one of those options).

 The timestamp package is an R package that allows you to add a timestamp to your prompt that updates with each top level callback.
 Here is an example of what the package can do for you

 ```r